What is Enhanced Due Diligence (EDD)?

 Due diligence is a cornerstone of the UK’s fight against money laundering.
 Companies having enhanced due diligence processes and the right to perform them allow for stronger protection for our economy.

-Enhanced due diligence also benefits individual companies.
+Enhanced Due Diligence (EDD) also benefits individual companies.
 As part of the UK anti-money laundering regulations, the responsibility for spotting signs of money laundering is on each business.

 Should a company be found to have facilitated a money laundering scheme, even accidentally, they can face harsh punishments such as fines for the business/responsible employees and jail time.

-Enhanced due diligence procedures give companies an extra level of defence against this.
+Enhanced Due Diligence (EDD), unlike Customer Due Diligence (CDD), procedures give companies an extra level of defence against this.

 All anti-money laundering procedures and processes must be thoroughly documented and available to present to investigators if needed.

-How is Enhanced Due Diligence different from Customer Due Diligence?
+How is Enhanced Due Diligence different from Customer Due Diligence (CDD)?

 Enhanced due diligence (EDD) involves adopting a risk-based approach to further investigate certain clients’ identities and gather further information on their reputation and history.